codeface-io/SwiftObserver/readme.md

 ## <a id="kiss"></a>1.
 Get Started

-No need to learn a bunch of arbitrary metaphors, terms or types.
+> No need to learn a bunch of arbitrary metaphors, terms or types.
 SwiftObserver is simple.

-> Objects observe other objects.<br>
-> Or a tad more technically: Observed objects send updates to their observers.
+**Objects observe other objects**.
+Or a tad more technically: Observed objects send updates to their observers.

 That's it.
 Just readable code: